pandaisfast/msds682-fall2023-data-streaming/docs/lec1/assignment.md

 - Extra credit  when you're using your own data schema with dataclass (+1pt) and seriealization (+1pt).

 **Notes:**

   - Always back up your code and results.
   - Stop the Confluent Cluster if you're not using it.
 (Save $$)
-- Collaboration is encouraged, but direct copying is not.
-Always cite your sources and collaborators.
+  - Discussion is encouraged, but direct copying is not.
+Always cite your sources.

 ---